shams33/OSCP-prep/README.md

 # OSCP-prep
-this is my OSCP prep journey
+This is my OSCP prep journey.